confluentinc/schema-registry/docs/schema_registry_tutorial.rst

      "transactions-value"
    ]

-In this example, the Kafka topic `transactions` has messages whose value, i.e., payload, is Avro.
+In this example, the Kafka topic ``transactions`` has messages whose value, i.e., payload, is Avro, and by default the |sr-short| subject name is `transactions-value`.

-View the associated subject `transactions-value` in |sr|:
+To view the latest schema for this subject in more detail:

 .. sourcecode:: bash